John Willis Ellis: Early life

-Ellis attended the University of North Carolina, studied law under Richmond Mumford Pearson, practiced law, and was elected to the North Carolina General Assembly from Rowan County.
+John Willis Ellis was born in the eastern part of Rowan County, North Carolina, which has since become part of Davidson County.
+He attended the University of North Carolina, studied law under Richmond Mumford Pearson, practiced law, and was elected to the North Carolina General Assembly from Rowan County.
 He served as a state superior court judge from 1848 to 1858.

-He was elected Governor in 1858 by a large majority over Duncan K. McRae, a Democrat supported by remnants of the Whig Party.
-Ellis was easily re-elected in 1860 over John Pool.
+Ellis won the governorship in the August 1858 election by a large majority over his opponent Duncan K. McRae, a Democrat supported by remnants of the Whig Party.
+Ellis was re-elected in 1860 by a smaller margin, defeating the Whig candidate, John Pool.